Discovering...

 Mendil & Fouta

 Riffian women wear a distinctive striped fouta (wrapped skirt) with a mendil (headscarf) in bold red and white stripes.
-The handwoven textiles use geometric patterns unique to each family or tribe.
+The handwoven textiles use geometric patterns unique to each family or tribal group.

 Handira & Taharuyt

-The handira is a heavy woolen cape or blanket decorated with sequins, worn as a bridal cloak.
+The handira is a heavy woolen cape decorated with sequins, worn as a bridal cloak during wedding ceremonies.
 The taharuyt is a black or dark handwoven outer garment.
 Both feature geometric Amazigh symbols with specific tribal meanings.

 Tamelhaft & Izar